 For the time being, here’s what you can expect from The Beading Room’s supply of Swarovski products.

 While searching for a new source of fine quality crystals and pearls, we will add to our stock of Swarovski where possible.
 I suggest signing up for notifications of your favorite colors and sizes, and watch for the emails that confirm stock is in.
 Please also make sure you order enough Swarovski in the color and size that you need to complete your current projects as it may not be possible to restock if you run out.
-If you ever find yourself short by 1 or 2 however, you can always drop me a line and see if I have the odd 1 hanging about somewhere.
+If you ever find yourself short by 1 or 2 however, you can always drop me a line as I do have a couple left of a small selection of colors & sizes.

 I think that with all that upheaval it’s super important to make time to chill out.
 I find beading so meditative!
 If I do a simple, repetitive pattern, my mind calms as it wanders gently.
 And if I need to corral my thoughts, I choose a pattern where concentration is needed.
 This will focus my mind to the point that nothing else has room to seep in and cause trouble!